Heart Catheterization in Children

 How do I prepare my child for heart catheterization?

-- Your healthcare provider may tell you not to give your child anything to eat or drink after midnight on the day of the procedure.
+- Your child's healthcare provider will tell you how to prepare him or her.
+The provider may tell you not to give your child anything to eat or drink after midnight on the day of the procedure.

 What will happen during heart catheterization?

-What will happen after heart catheterization?
+What should my child expect after heart catheterization?

 What are the risks of heart catheterization?

-Care AgreementYou have the right to help plan your care.
-Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
-You always have the right to refuse treatment.
+Care AgreementYou have the right to help plan your child's care.
+Learn about your child's health condition and how it may be treated.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.